rf-csn/DBBO_AlgorithmSelection/EPM/README.md

 of the problem) EPM learn to predict algorithms performances given features.

+Predictions follow the scheme:
+Problem
+	Dimension		>
+	target			>>>>
+	parameter1/features1	>>>>>>	prediction ==> algorithms performances
+	parameter2/features2	>>>>
+	parameter../features..	>

+Interested in using this framework ?
+See "Main.py" as an example on how to use it.
+Don't forget to read the documentation for complementary informations/features !

 Files:
 -Main.py : contain an example of how to use the EPM